Clothing rules for female athletes: 'Taking control over the outfits' | DW | 30.07.2021

 Female athletes in many sports have long complained about what they see as the sexist nature of the rules and double standards compared to their male counterparts.
 Now, magnified by the Olympic Games in Tokyo, the issue is bubbling to the surface.

-Mary Harvey, CEO of the Centre for Sport and Human Rights, says women are often forced to put their physical appearance ahead of what they feel comfortable wearing in order to satisfy their sponsors and those running their respective sports.
-And that invariably goes against their best interests.
+Mary Harvey, CEO of the Centre for Sport and Human Rights, says women often have to balance building their brands and how they look with feeling comfortable.
+And that can affect their performance.

 "First and foremost, if you're an athlete at that level, you want it to be about performance," Harvey said.
 "One thing is the function of what you're wearing and how that helps you physiologically.
 The other one is mental.
 If you feel good, you're going to do well."